OKMDashboard

 long |

-Return the total size in bytes of the user documents. |
+Returns the total size in bytes of the user's documents. |

-When user upload or modify a document, the entire size of the contents - and history versions in case of update - are assigned to the users.
+When a user uploads or modifies a document, the entire size of the content ? including historical versions in case of updates ? is assigned to the user. |

 Example: